 Contactless ATM transactions leverage NFC technology to communicate between your card or device and the ATM.
-When you tap your card or device near the designated contactless reader on the ATM, it establishes a secure connection.
+Tapping your card or device near the designated contactless reader on the ATM establishes a secure connection.
 This connection allows the ATM to access your account information and perform the requested transaction.

 Benefits of Using Contactless ATMs

 Speed and Efficiency: One of the primary advantages of contactless ATM transactions is speed.
-Traditional ATM transactions can be time-consuming, involving the insertion of your card, entering a PIN, selecting transaction options, and waiting for cash to be dispensed.
+Traditional ATM transactions can be time-consuming, including inserting your card, entering a PIN, selecting transaction options, and waiting for dispensing cash.
 Contactless transactions reduce these steps, making the process significantly quicker.

 Enhanced Security: Contactless ATM transactions are designed with security in mind.
 These transactions rely on encrypted communication between your card or device and the ATM.
-Additionally, the use of biometric authentication methods, such as fingerprint recognition or facial recognition on smartphones, adds an extra layer of security.
+Additionally, using biometric authentication methods, such as fingerprint or facial recognition on smartphones, adds an extra layer of security.